ManojDevelper/Archimedis/src/data/blog/five-reasons-bi-layer-splits-during-coating.md

 ---
 <!--StartFragment-->

 Bi-layer tablets are not only difficult to compress.
 They also carry an inherent risk of splitting during coating.
-Our experience uncovers five factors that can help reduce the risk.
+Our experience uncovers five factors that can help reduce the risk

 <!--EndFragment--><!--StartFragment-->